You are currently on Freehearingtest UK

 Click here to browse our entire collection of hearing impaired phones.

 Hard of hearing phones cater for varying levels of losses.
-A more severe impairment may require a phone that produces greater dB volumes to effectively communicate.
+A more severe impairment may need a phone that produces greater dB volumes to effectively communicate.
 Whether or not you wear hearing aids, conversations with loved ones on the phone should be easily accessible for all.
 For those with visual impairments, big button phones offer an alternative and simple solution for communicating with loved ones.

 Our range of devices offer a solution for everyone, and in order to make the best possible choice, you may find the following suggestions and advice helpful.
 Our top tips on phones for hard of hearing people will offer extra insight so you can find the right make and model to match your needs.

-1. Choose a dedicated phone – You will need to identify the required amplification needed to maximize the benefit of the phone.
+You will need to identify the required amplification needed to maximize the benefit of the phone.
 Standard telephones are not created with extra-loud functions so may be a challenge for many types of hearing loss.
 It will be essential to choose a model that asserts voice and ringer volume at a high enough level for you to hear clearly.
 Additionally, many of these phones are compatible with hearing aids using the ’T’ setting.

-2. Consider whether you need a desk or a cordless phone – Phones for the hearing impaired are available in two main options: corded or cordless.
+Phones for the hearing impaired are available in two main options: corded or cordless.
 Often manufacturers will offer a combo pack to take advantage of the separate benefits of both.
 The main difference is that desk phones, due to their size, often include other sensory cues that are useful for the hard of hearing and the visually impaired such as flashing lights to indicate an incoming call, large buttons, a larger visual display and a backlit keypad.
 Some cordless amplified phones may share these features, however, due to the physical limitations of the device, these features are more subtle.

 Benefits of desk phones: